ufal/lindat-corpora-conversions/README.md

 Shell script was created to easily convert the whole set of PDT documents to a single corpus.

-### <a name="treex-manatee"></a>Treex to Manatee
+### <a name="treex-manatee"></a>Treex and CoNLL-U to Manatee

-Conversion of treex files was implemenented in perl as a Block for Treex (Treex::Block::Write::Manatee).
+Conversion of treex files was implemenented in perl as a Block for Treex `Treex::Block::Write::Manatee`.
 This block converts documents in treex to <doc> structures in vertical files for Manatee.

+As many corpora will be parsed by UD-pipe or a tool alike, there is a need for a common script to convert into Manatee.
+The script cloned from the respective block in Treex for Manatee was adjusted to the needs of UD, and it is still under the development `Treex::Block::Write::ManateeU`.
+For fused tokens, see #3.
+Detailed pipeline for converting UD-style corpora is described in [data/treex/universal_dep/scripts](data/treex/universal_dep/scripts).

 ### <a name="treex-view"></a>Tree visualisation
 The tree visualisation is implemented using the same mechanism as with audio files, see [issue 9](https://github.com/ufal/lindat-kontext/issues/9).
 In order for a syntactic tree to be displayed, the json files needed to be generated, which